10m+

 How much are estate agent fees?
 Here’s everything you need to know

-If you're in the market to buy or sell a property, one of the most significant costs you'll encounter are estate agent fees.
+If you're in the market to buy or sell a property, one of the most significant costs you'll encounter is estate agent fees.

-These fees can vary greatly depending on several factors, including the type of property, the location, and the level of service you require.
+These fees can vary greatly depending on several factors, including the type of property, location, and level of service you require.

 In this article, we'll explore everything you need to know about UK estate agent fees and how much you can expect to be charged.